 The Company incurs transaction-related charges primarily consisting of professional service fees related to business acquisition and divestiture activities.
-The Company recognized transaction-related charges of \$8.2 million, \$3.1 million and \$2.2 million during the years ended December 31, 2018, 2017 and 2016, respectively, which includes \$6.4 million related to the proposed acquisition of LSC during the year ended December 31, 2018, and \$1.0 million related to the sale of a business during the year ended December 31, 2017.
+The Company recognized transaction-related charges of \$51.6 million, \$8.2 million and \$3.1 million during the years ended December 31, 2019, 2018 and 2017, respectively.
+Transaction-related charges included a \$45.0 million reverse termination fee paid during the year ended December 31, 2019, in connection with the termination of the definitive agreement pursuant to which Quad would have acquired LSC; \$6.4 million related to the then proposed acquisition of LSC during the year ended December 31, 2018; and \$1.0 million related to the sale of a business during the year ended December 31, 2017.
 The transaction-related charges were expensed as incurred in accordance with the applicable accounting guidance on business combinations.